-One more thing you should keep in mind: there has been a ton of research that proves music can help you improve your game.
-So with that all out of the way, let’s get started on our list of the best running headphones for every budget.
+Plus, to top off all of this awesome tech, there is actually plenty of research that proves that music can make you run better.
+So, with that all out of the way, let’s get started on our list of the best running headphones for every budget.

 1. Monster iSport Victory In-Ear Bluetooth Headphones